CollapseLauncher/Collapse/README.md

 Unfortunately, this launcher only supports x64-bit version of Windows 10 (Build 1809 or later) or Windows 11 (Any Build) due to WinUI 3 limitation. ([**Read More Here**](https://microsoft.github.io/microsoft-ui-xaml/about.html))

 # Supported Game Client
-For now, this tool only supports these versions of the game:
+For now, this launcher only supports these versions of the game:
 * Southeast Asia
 * Global
 * TW/HK/MO